Cultural Engagement Chapel: Social Media

 Garland Dunlap (MABS, MACE, 2014) serves as DTS’s assistant director of internships and reads voraciously on the subject of education.

-Dr. George M Hillman Jr. serves as the Vice President for Student Life, Dean of Students, and Professor of Educational Ministries and Leadership at Dallas Theological Seminary.
+Dr. George M Hillman Jr. serves as the Vice President for Education and Professor of Educational Ministries and Leadership at Dallas Theological Seminary.
 George came to DTS in 2002 with years of pastoral experience in churches and parachurch organizations in both Texas and Georgia.
 A graduate of Texas A&M University and Southwestern Baptist Theological Seminary, George has a passion for education, spiritual formation, and leadership development.
 He is a rabid college football fan and loves good barbeque.
 He is married to his wife Jana and they have one grown daughter who is pursuing a career in the arts.